onflow/flow-go/pkg/language/docs/language.md

     }

     // As long as the function names and parameters match those
-    // of the required functions, the implementations can differ pub fun scale(factor: Int) {
+    // of the required functions, the implementations can differ. pub fun scale(factor: Int) {
         self.width = self.width * factor
         self.height = self.height * factor